lem0nSec/Alcatraz/src/README.md

 ## Detecting Alcatraz
 Alcatraz is detected by most AVs heuristic analyses.
 Microsoft Defender flags it with the !ML suffix which stands for 'Machine Learning'.
 Others use the name '\[HEUR\]' to specify that detection was based on an heuristic approach.
 That said, using this methods is often said to leave room to false positives.
 That's why I tried writing a YARA rule for the very first time.

-Writing an effective YARA rule boils down to understanding most salient parts of the code.
-Those parts that make a binary stick out and that are unlikely to change.
-Below is a picture showing what the padded .text section looks like, along with the 'alca' signature.
+Writing an effective YARA rule boils down to understanding the most salient parts of the code.
+Those parts that make a binary stick out and are unlikely to change.
+Below is a picture showing what the padded .text section looks like in a victim file.

 ![New .text section](../pictures/hxd2.png)